opennetworkinglab/aether-docs/developer/aiabhw5g.rst

   * Ability to run "sudo" without a password
   * No firewall running on the AiaB host

-* 4G small cell eNodeB

-  * Example: :ref:`Sercomm CBRS LTE small cell eNodeB <edge_deployment/overview:eNB Radio>`
+* External 5G small cell gNodeB or simulator

-* SIM card writer and blank SIM cards
+* If real phones are used then you need SIM card writer and blank SIM cards

 **IMPORTANT**: AiaB is for simple deployment scenarios and so makes some simplifying assumptions:

-* AiaB assumes 4G SD-CORE is deployed.
+* AiaB assumes either 4G or 5G SD-CORE is deployed.
 Running both 4G and 5G SD-CORE simultaneously in AiaB is currently not supported.
 However, running both 4G and 5G SD-CORE simultaneously is supported by Aether.
 * Performance and scalability are not goals.
 AiaB does not support I/O acceleration (e.g., with SR-IOV).
 However, performance and scalability are goals of the Aether project.
-* AiaB assumes that the server and the eNodeB are connected to the **same LAN** and share the **same IP subnet**; in other words they can reach each other in a single hop and there is no IP router between them.
-This simplifies communication between the eNodeB and the UPF, which is running inside a container and has a private IP address that is not necessarily routable on the local network.
+* AiaB assumes that the server and the gNodeB are connected to the **same LAN** and share the **same IP subnet**; in other words they can reach each other in a single hop and there is no IP router between them.
+This simplifies communication between the gNodeB and the UPF, which is running inside a container and has a private IP address that is not necessarily routable on the local network.
 However, this is not a requirement for all Aether deployments.
 * AiaB also assumes that the AiaB server's network is configured